 - Make sure your tech stack includes a tool that can capture employee skills and expertise in a way that’s accurate and real-time.
 Modern skill mapping tools are making outdated methods of identifying expertise like CV’s and surveys a thing of the past.

 - When you've identified your experts, make sure they know that their knowledge and expertise are highly valued and critical to the business's success.

-- Remember that everyone is an expert: Uncover unsung heroes who have expert knowledge, but may not have been given the opportunity to share it.
+- According to the Forrester Study, 38% of respondents felt that collaboration challenges they see in their organizations are leading to an underutilization of employees’ skills and expertise.
+Uncover unsung heroes who have expert knowledge, but may not have been given the opportunity to share it.
 This also reduces the burden on other subject matter experts.